 In addition, Albemarle is engaged with the Initiative for Responsible Mining Assurance (IRMA) audit program, which uses an internationally recognized standard developed in consultation with a wide range of stakeholders to assess mine sites for their environmental and social impacts and related management systems.
 IRMA's audit standard includes critical criteria related to human rights and modern slavery.
 On June 20, 2023, Albemarle's production site in the Atacama Salar, Chile, became the first lithium mine in the world to complete an independent audit and publish an IRMA report.
-In 2021, the Wodgina site and Albemarle's Greenbushes operations also began the IRMA self-assessment process, and we anticipate we will compete these assessments and start a third party audit at Greenbushes in 2023.
 Albemarle uses the IRMA certification process to identify areas for improvement not only at these individual sites, but also to inform continuous improvement of Albemarle's global human rights and modern slavery-related initiatives.